-Check out this list of where to go to capture the best fall colors in Kalamazoo!
+Check out this list of where to capture the best fall colors in Kalamazoo!

 Kalamazoo Nature Center